Bhavani: History

 The goddess Bhavānī is held in great reverence throughout Maharashtra.
 She is considered to be an embodiment of ugra or ferocity, as well as a Karunaswaroopini, an embodiment of mercy.
 A number of castes, sub-castes, and families from Maharashtra consider her their family deity or Kuladevata.
 The Bhavani temple in Tuljapur is located on a hill known as Yamunachala, on the slopes of the Sahayadri range in Maharashtra near Solapur.
 The temple entrance is elevated and visitors ascend a flight of steps to reach the shrine.

 Historic records speak of the existence of this temple from as early as the 12th century CE.
-Bhavānī is worshipped in the form of a granite image, 3 ft tall, with eight arms that hold weapons and one hand in abhayā mūdra (giving blessings to devotees), She kills the demon Mahishasura in 4 different forms which are Katyayani (10-armed), Mahalakshmi (18-armed/1000 armed Devī Ćaṇḍika from Durgā Saptaśatī), Ugrachanda (18-armed) and Bhadrakali (16-armed).
+Bhavānī is worshipped in the form of a granite image, 3 ft tall, with eight arms that hold weapons and one hand in abhayā mūdra (giving blessings to devotees), she kills the demon Mahishasura in 4 different forms which are Katyayani (10-armed), Mahalakshmi (18-armed/1000 armed Devī Ćaṇḍika from Durgā Saptaśatī), Ugrachanda (18-armed) and Bhadrakali (16-armed).
 Legend says that a demon by the name of Matang wreaked havoc upon the devas and humans, who approached Brahma for help.

 Upon his advice, they turned to the Mother Goddess Shakti.
 She took the form of the destroyer and, empowered by the other Saptamātṛka (Brāhmaṇī, Vaiṣṇavī, Māheśvari, Indrāṇi, Kaumārī, Vārāhī, and Ćāmuṇḍā.), vanquished the demon and allowed the restoration of peace.
 Legend also describes how Bhavānī vanquished another demon who had taken the form of a wild buffalo, Mahishasura (hence her name Mahishasura Mardhini or "the slayer of Mahisha the demon").
 Later, she is said to have taken abode on the Yamunachala hill, which is now home to the temple.
 Bhavānī is said to have come here to save Anubhuti from the demon known as Kukur.
-In a battle with the goddess, Kukur took the form of a buffalo; Bhavani cut his head, then started coming into his original form.
-At that time, she penetrated her trident in his chest.
+In a battle with the goddess, Kukur took the form of a buffalo; Bhavani cut off his head, and he then started changing into his original form.
+At that time, she stabbed her trident into his chest.
 Hence, she is in form of Mahishasura Mardini Durga.
 Four worship services are offered at the temple each day.

 The festivals of special significance are Gudi Padwa in the month of Chaitra, Shriral Sashti, Lalita Panchami, Makara Sankranti, and Rathasaptami.
 The statue of the deity is taken out in procession on Tuesdays.
 Navaratri is also celebrated with great fanfare, and it culminates in Vijaya Dasami.
 Sri Bhavani Devi is said to be Adi Parashakti herself, and the name Bhavani has several meanings.
 According to Lalitha Sahasranamam, Bhavānī means the deity who always helps devotees gain mukti.
 Adi Shankara said, "A Person who recites the name Bhavani with true devotion thrice every day will not acquire sorrow, sin, illness and unexpected death."
-People occasionally confuse Bhavani devi with Renuka devi; however, their stories are different.
+People occasionally confuse Bhavani devi with Renuka Devi; however, their stories are different.
 There are many texts which name Bhavani as the wife of Sadasiva.